ianarsenault/FreshTracks/backend/FreshTracks/README.md

 1. Clone the repo onto your local development machine using `git clone`.

-1. in teh template.yaml replace the following parameters with your own credentials:
+1. in the template.yaml replace the following parameters with your own credentials:

 ```yaml
 Auth0EventBusName: